EMSL-Computing/CoreMS/README.md

     brew install mono
     pip install pythonnet
     ```

-## Jupyter-CoreMS
+ Another option is to run the docker stack that will start the CoreMS containers(see next section)

+## Molecular Database and Jupyter Notebook

+A docker container containing:
-A docker image containing a custom python distribution with all dependencies and a Jupyter server with notebook examples
+- A custom python distribution will all dependencies installed
+- A Jupyter notebook server with workflow examples
+- A PostgreSQL database for the molecular formulae assignment

 If you don't have docker installed, the easiest way is to [install docker for desktop](https://hub.docker.com/?overlay=onboarding)

-- Pull from Docker Registry:
+- Start the containers from the latest built docker image (easiest way):

     ```bash
-    docker pull corilo/corems:latest
-    docker run --rm -v host/dir:/home/CoreMS/data corems
+    docker-compose -f docker-compose-jupyter.yml up
     ```

-- Build a new image:
+- Build a new image with current changes:

+    1) Build the corems image:
         ```bash
         docker build -t corems:local .
-    docker run --rm -v host/dir:/home/CoreMS/data corems:local
         ```
+    2. Start the database container:
+        ```bash
+        docker-compose up -d
+        ```
+    3. Start the Jupyter Notebook:
+        ```bash
+        docker run --rm -v ./data:/home/CoreMS/data corems:local
+        ```

-- In your browser, open the URL address provided in the terminal: `http://127.3.2.1:8888/?token=<token>.`
+- Open your browser, copy and past the URL address provided in the terminal: `http://localhost:8888/?token=<token>.`

 - Open the CoreMS-Tutorial.ipynb

 ## Examples

-Examples can be found on docs/example
+More examples can be found under the directory docs/example

 - Basic functionality example